Dayang1151/StyleTimeQAM/readme.md

 The dataset format of the baseline and StyleTimeQAM is different.

-The dataset for the baseline has three columns, while the dataset for StyleTimeQAM has four columns:
+The dataset for the baseline has three columns, while the dataset for StyleTimeQAM has five columns:

 The first column is sentence, which represents the input sentence.